Difference between Deterministic and Stochastic Algorithms

 Stochastic Design

-The classification, which problems can be solved in polynomial time and which cannot (nondeterministic polynomial time) is, by the way, a big issue for itself, named «p vs. np».
-In case you want to learn more about this problem, I recommend this article on Medium.
+The classification, which problems can be solved in polynomial time and which cannot (nondeterministic polynomial time) is, by the way, a big issue for itself, named «P vs. NP».
+In case you want to learn more about this problem, I recommend this article.
 One of the most famous ones is called the Travelling Salesman Problem (TSP).
-It’s about finding the shortest closed path (circuit) in a set of cities (vertices).
-Stochastic (or probabilistic) algorithms serve as a suitable tool to still come up with a decent solution.
-It probably won’t be the optimal one though.
+It is about finding the shortest closed path (circuit) in a set of cities (vertices).
+Stochastic (or probabilistic) algorithms serve as a suitable tool to still come up with a decent solution, however not optimal one.
 The key point in these kinds of algorithms lies in the incorporation of randomness during the computation process.
-The word stochastic originates from the Latin expression stokházomai which means something like «aim at a target» and «guess».
-So instead of a deterministic approach, where the algorithm’s steps remain the same, the stochastic approach always involves some unforeseeable decisions due to the influence of randomness.
-An iterative calculation process will return different outputs with the same input.

 Enjoy Reading This Article?